 However, my favourite part about all of this is that because of the Shell Theorem, the gravitational force at distance from the centre of the shell does not change during the whole process, meaning if a small object was orbiting this shell before time at distance , it would still be orbiting it after it had started collapsing, and both processes would have the same period .
 The orbiting object would also always “touch” only its starting point on the sphere, after being fully expanded every whole or half period.

 Ultimately, I don’t think there is a deeper connection between the final result and Kepler’s laws.
-For example, if we had a solid sphere of uniform density, mass , and radius , and dug a tunnel through the centre of the Earth, it would again take the same time period of to fall through the tunnel to the other side and back.
+For example, if we had a solid sphere of uniform density, mass , and radius , and dug a tunnel through its centre, it would again take the same time period of to fall to the other side of the tunnel and then fall back to the starting position.
 This is not hard to prove, hence I’m leaving it as an exercise to the reader.

 The featured image was borrowed from this address: